 Ref.
-Findings Audit View Recommendation Priority Agreed Action Plan Who and When

-Officers have no The Council could be The County farms Sub

-knowledge of, and do open to accusations of Letting Policy needs to

-not hold details of, impropriety or conflict be fully reviewed by

-where tenants have of interest. the Head of Property

-sublet County Farm (interim) and approved

-property or land, of Tenants may enter by the relevant

-approval being given into inappropriate legal Committee.

-or who the tenancy agreements with sub-

-was sublet to. tenants that may lead Compliance with the

-The County Fame to financial or procedures should be

-The County Farm reputational loss to the Council. reported to the relevant Committee.

-Advisory Board has a stated policy that: Councii. reievani Committee.

-Subletting outside the

-terms of the tenancy

-shall be actively

-discouraged.
-It is not

-clear what that

-means and its

-implications.

-'

-Officers have not

-reported to the Sub-

-Committee or the

-County Farms

-Advisory Board the

-compliance of cases

-where:
+Findings Audit View Recommendation Priority Agreed Action Plan Who and When 7.16 Sub-letting Policy Monitoring Officers have no knowledge of, and do not hold details of, where tenants have sublet County Farm property or land, of approval being given or who the tenancy was sublet to.
+Where policies are unclear that may lead to the risk of errors, omissions or misuse of public funds.
+The Council could be open to accusations of impropriety or conflict of interest.
+A clear unambiguous policy is required.
+The County farms Sub Letting Policy needs to be fully reviewed by the Head of Property (interim) and approved by the relevant Committee.
+High Agreed.
+The Head of Property (Interim) By 31 st August 2016 The County Farm Advisory Board has a stated policy that: Subletting outside the terms of the tenancy shall be actively discouraged.
+It is not clear what that means and its implications.
+Tenants may enter into inappropriate legal agreements with subtenants that may lead to financial or reputational loss to the Council.
+Compliance with the procedures should be reported to the relevant Committee.
+Officers have not reported to the Sub-Committee or the County Farms Advisory Board the compliance of cases where: - the present

 Ref.
 Findings Audit View Recommendation Priority Agreed Action Plan Who and When

-- the present

 tenancy

 agreement

 template allows

 for, 'with the

 written consent of

 the Landlord the

 tenant may let the

 dwelling to an

 agreed named

 third party on an

 assured short

 hold tenancy

 under the

 provisions of the

 Housing Act 1996

 or any statutory

 modification

 thereof for a fixed

 term not

 exceeding six

 months at a full

 market rent

 subject to any

 conditions

 specified in

 writing by the

 landlord', or

--
+- Land is sub let

 (Contract

 Farming) (3.16)

 Ref.
-Findings Audit View Recommendation Priority Agreed Action Plan Who and When 7.17 Exceptions Exceptions, where procedures have not been followed or errors, are not always identified, investigated and followed up in a timely manner.
+Findings Audit View Recommendation Priority Agreed Action Plan Who and When Ref.
+7.17 Exceptions Exceptions, where procedures have not been followed or errors, are not always identified, investigated and followed up in a timely manner.
 (3.17) Evidence was noted of: - significant failure to meet the Council's Customer Care standards relating to responses to customer's letters and phone calls - Incomplete tendering score forms The Council may risk financial or reputational loss where persistent errors are not investigated and resolved.
 The Council could be open to accusations of impropriety or conflict of interest.
 Staff should be reminded by the Head of Property (Interim) that any errors or exceptions from procedures that are identified should be logged, reported and investigated.
 Staff should be reminded of the requirements of the Council's Customer Care Standards.
 Medium Agreed Action Plan Agreed

 Ref.
 Findings Audit View Recommendation Priority Agreed Action Plan Who and When 7.18 Good Practice Guidance It has been noted that Local Authority Rural Estate Asset Management Planning - Good Practice Guidance has been published by Association of Chief Estates Surveyors & Property Managers in the Public Sector (ACES) supported by the Tenancy Reform Industry Group (TRIG).
 (1.20) Best practice advice should be noted and exploited.
 The Head of Property (Interim) should consider the guidance and develop an action plan to be approved by the relevant Committee.
-Medium Agreed The Head of Property (Interim) By 31st August 2016
+Medium Agreed The Head of Property (Interim) By 31 st August 2016